halostatue-archive/transaction-simple/trunk/transaction-simple/Readme.txt

 = Transaction::Simple for Ruby

 Transaction::Simple provides a generic way to add active transaction support to objects.
 The transaction methods added by this module will work with most objects, excluding those that cannot be Marshal-ed (bindings, procedure objects, IO instances, or singleton objects).

-The transactions supported by Transaction::Simple are not backend transaction; that is, they are not associated with any sort of data store.
-They are "live" transactions occurring in memory and in the object itself.
+The transactions supported by Transaction::Simple are not associated with any sort of data store.
+They are "live" transactions occurring in memory on the object itself.
 This is to allow "test" changes to be made to an object before making the changes permanent.

 Transaction::Simple can handle an "infinite" number of transaction levels (limited only by memory).
 If I open two transactions, commit the second, but abort the first, the object will revert to the original version.

 Transaction::Simple supports "named" transactions, so that multiple levels of transactions can be committed, aborted, or rewound by referring to the appropriate name of the transaction.
 Names may be any object except nil.

 Transaction groups are also supported.
 A transaction group is an object wrapper that manages a group of objects as if they were a single object for the purpose of transaction management.
 All transactions for this group of objects should be performed against the transaction group object, not against individual objects in the group.

-Version 1.3.1 of Transaction::Simple explicitly releases the transaction checkpoint in the object when the last open transaction is committed or aborted.
+Version 1.4.0 of Transaction::Simple adds a new post-rewind hook so that complex graph objects of the type in tests/tc_broken_graph.rb can correct themselves.

-Copyright:    Copyright © 2003 - 2005 by Austin Ziegler
+Copyright:    Copyright (c) 2003 - 2007 by Austin Ziegler
-Version:      1.3.1
+Version:      1.4.0
-Licence:      MIT-Style
+Licence:      MIT-Style; see Licence.txt

-Thanks to David Black and Mauricio Fernández for their help with this library.
+Thanks to David Black, Mauricio FernÃ¡ndez, Patrick Hurley, Pit Capitain, and Matz for their assistance with this library.

 == Usage
   include 'transaction/simple'